 A simple blood test is available to screen for celiac disease antibodies.
 People with celiac disease who eat gluten have higher than normal levels of these antibodies in their blood.
 You must be on a gluten-containing diet for antibody (blood) testing to be accurate.

-There are many screening tests for celiac disease but the most accurate and commonly used, whether symptoms are present or not, is the tTG-IgA test.
+There are many screening blood tests for celiac disease but the most sensitive and commonly used, whether symptoms are present or not, is the tTG-IgA test.

-- Anti-deaminated gliadin peptide (DGP): This test can be used to further screen for celiac disease in individuals with IgA deficiency or people who test negative for tTg or EMA antibodies.
+- Deaminated gliadin peptide (DGP IgA and IgG): This test can be used to further screen for celiac disease in individuals with IgA deficiency or people who test negative for tTg or EMA antibodies.